Emincmg/library/README.md

 - Manage book stocks.
 - Filter books via dropdown menu.
 - Get info about clicked book.
+- Automatically create new author if it doesn't exist.

 ## Future functionalities in development